Pentadecagon: Symmetry

 The regular pentadecagon has Dih15 dihedral symmetry, order 30, represented by 15 lines of reflection.
 Dih15 has 3 dihedral subgroups: Dih5, Dih3, and Dih1.
 And four more cyclic symmetries: Z15, Z5, Z3, and Z1, with Zn representing π/n radian rotational symmetry.

 On the pentadecagon, there are 8 distinct symmetries.
 John Conway labels these symmetries with a letter and order of the symmetry follows the letter.
 He gives r30 for the full reflective symmetry, Dih15.
 He gives d (diagonal) with reflection lines through vertices, p with reflection lines through edges (perpendicular), and for the odd-sided pentadecagon i with mirror lines through both vertices and edges, and g for cyclic symmetry. a1 labels no symmetry.

 These lower symmetries allows degrees of freedoms in defining irregular pentadecagons.
-Only the g15 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g15 subgroup has no degrees of freedom but can be seen as directed edges.

 Pentadecagrams

 There are three regular star polygons: {15/2}, {15/4}, {15/7}, constructed from the same 15 vertices of a regular pentadecagon, but connected by skipping every second, fourth, or seventh vertex respectively.

 There are also three regular star figures: {15/3}, {15/5}, {15/6}, the first being a compound of three pentagons, the second a compound of five equilateral triangles, and the third a compound of three pentagrams.

 The compound figure {15/3} can be loosely seen as the two-dimensional equivalent of the 3D compound of five tetrahedra.